 Using a general scripting language, students learn and apply the fundamental principles of programming.
 Students plan and design solutions, write computer statements to solve required problems, learn procedural programming, document and debug computer applications.
-Prerequisites: Placement by assessment into MATH& 141 or completion of MATH 099 with a C or better, or the equivalent course from another college.
+Prerequisites: Placement by assessment into MATH 130, or MATH 098 with a C or better, or MATH 078 with a C or better, or the equivalent.
 Placement by assessment into ENGL& 101, or completion of ENGL 092 or 093 with a C or better.

 After completing this class, students should be able to:

 - Plan, design, and test an application using an integrated development environment

 - Create applications using the language's syntax, and document the application using comments.

 - Declare and use variables with the language's built-in data-types, built-in functions, and understand their scope.

 - Use appropriate arithmetic, logical and comparison operators to develop complex expressions.